TomDemeranville/i2-workshop-2016/README.md

 </ol>

 <h2><a name="8.3"></a>8.3 Searching the registry</h2>
 <p>If you run a repository of some kind, you may be interested in seeing who has claimed things from your repository.
-Depending on the identifiers you use (for example, DOIs), this may be possible via the Search API.  <a href="https://pub.orcid.org/v2.0/identifiers">A list of supported identifier types</a> can be found through the API.
+Depending on the identifiers you use (for example, DOIs), this may be possible via the Search API.  </p>
+<p><a href="https://pub.orcid.org/v2.0/identifiers">A list of supported identifier types</a> can be found through the API.
 New identifier types are added to the requistry when requested by ORCID members.
 If you have a DOI prefix or other means of distinguising your identifiers from others, it may even be possible to find all occurances at once.</p>
 <p>There are some detailed <a href="https://members.orcid.org/api/tutorial/search-orcid-registry">instructions on how to search the registry</a>, complete with examples.
 The will work in the browser, or via the google playground and can be done against the live or sandbox environment.</p>
 <ul>
 <li>Try searching the live environment for a DOI or DOI prefix.
 To search for a doi you need to use something like<a href="https://pub.orcid.org/v2.0/search/?q=doi-self:10.6084%2FM9.FIGSHARE.4134027.V1">https://pub.orcid.org/v2.0/search/?q=doi-self:10.6084%2FM9.FIGSHARE.4134027.V1</a> (note the / in the DOI is URL encoded to %2F).
 To search for a prefix, use something like <a href="https://pub.orcid.org/v2.0/search/?doi-self:10.6084*">https://pub.orcid.org/v2.0/search/?doi-self:10.6084*</a></li>